dylan-chong/ex-composer-bot/notes.md

 # Composition bot #

 ## TODOs ##
+- make stuff 1-based index
+  - scale
+- convert 'a' to "a" in Pitch

 - Rule of the octave
     - requires TODO RomanChord impl

-- Make things index from 1, especially scale degrees

 - Create pitches from string